 While previously present in Florida, the virus was eliminated from the United States several decades ago.
 Since then, a small number of cases have been reported each year in individuals with recent travel history to a dengue-endemic country.
 Until 2009, there were no reports of dengue acquired in Florida since 1934.
 In 2009 -2010, an outbreak of dengue was identified in Key West.
 A total 22 persons were identified with dengue fever in Key West during the summer and fall of 2009.
 In 2010, 66 cases of locally acquired dengue associated with Key West were reported in Florida with onset dates between March and November 2010.

-Several cases are reported in Florida each year in travelers to areas where the disease is present.
+Several cases are reported in Florida each year in people traveling to areas where the disease is present.
 These imported cases are usually from dengue endemic regions such as the Caribbean, Central and South America, and Asia.
 The close proximity of areas with dengue such as Puerto Rico and frequent international travel in Florida residents and immigrants makes it possible to have dengue re-introduced.
 Several transient dengue introductions have been identified in Florida since the Key West outbreak.
-The Martin County outbreak in 2013, was the only introduction since the Key West event that has resulted in persistent transmission.
+There was also a Martin County outbreak in 2013.
+In 2020, dengue transmission was detected in Key Largo and is ongoing.
+For current case counts please seeFloridaHealth.gov.
 There is some evidence that the United States lifestyle, such as routine use of air conditioning and screened windows, as well as spending more time indoors, may protect us from having large outbreaks.

 If you are traveling to a tropical or sub-tropical area (Africa, Asia, Caribbean, Central and South America), you can protect yourself from dengue and other mosquito-borne diseases by following the suggestions on our Prevention page, including using insect repellent.
 You can get more information about Traveler's Health from CDC - Travel & Dengue Outbreaks.